It is also known as multiple trauma.

-The diagnosis of multiple trauma is made with a careful history and physical examination, taking into account areas of obvious injury.
-X-rays and other diagnoses can be done to eliminate injuries that cannot be seen with the naked eye.
+The diagnosis of multiple trauma is made with a careful history and physical examination, taking into account areas of an apparent injury.
+X-rays and other diagnoses can eliminate injuries that cannot be seen with the naked eye.

-Physicians who care for trauma patients use an injury severity score to identify the degree to which the patient is injured.
-The score ranges from 0-75 and evaluates a score of 0-6 in several different body areas.
+Physicians who care for trauma patients use an injury severity score to identify the patient’s degree of injury.
+The score ranges from 0-75 and evaluates a 0-6 in several body areas.
 Areas include:

 - Head and neck.

 A score of 0 in any category means there is no injury.
-A score of 6 means that the injury cannot be saved.
+A score of 6 means that the damage cannot be saved.

 Traumatic injuries are first treated with the airway, breathing, and circulation.
 These must be addressed before the patient’s other injuries are attended to.

-Referral to the trauma center makes all the difference in the world when it comes to caring for a multiple trauma patient.
+Referral to the trauma center makes the difference when caring for multiple trauma patients.
 The theoretical order in which patients should be treated includes:

 - Circulation, cervical and lumbar spine, cardiac status.

 - Disability, neurological deficit.

 A complete evaluation of the patient and prioritization of the treatment of the lesions is needed.
 Aggressive fluid resuscitation is an essential part of therapy to treat hypovolemia, common in patients with multiple trauma.